molily/molily.de/_posts/2023-02-10-update-on-robust-javascript.md

 Unfortunately, the chasm between the opposite sides of the debate grew wider.
 The groups are no longer listening and talking to each other, but mock and ridicule each other while talking to their in-group.
 Echo chambers in social media amplify this divisive discourse.

 Certain posts from prominent JavaScript critics are filled with scathing polemic.
-They personally attack JavaScript project maintainers, calling them [liars, fraudsters and grifters](https://infrequently.org/2023/02/the-market-for-lemons/) because they only recently have “discovered” the downsides of single page apps.
+They personally attack JavaScript project maintainers, calling them [liars, fraudsters and grifters](https://infrequently.org/2023/02/the-market-for-lemons/) because they only recently have “discovered” the downsides of single-page apps.

 I am all for radical criticism, especially targeted at billion-dollar tech corporations and powerful project leaders who [try to silence critics](https://hachyderm.io/@zachleat@zachleat.com/109830049815165514).
 We need to hold them accountable for tech that produces harmful, subpar web experiences.
 They deserve their decent share of “told you so”.